If you’re looking for the 2020 auction – details are here.

 Good news for meat lovers and lovers of a meaty bargain as the exceptionally good fun Christmas Eve auction will return to Smithfield this year.

-Despite warnings that the venue might have to change due to development works, it’s been confirmed that Harts of Smithfield will once again open up their shutters in their traditional home near Farringdon Road for the morning.
+Despite fears that the venue might have to change due to the Museum of London development works, it’s been confirmed that Harts of Smithfield will once again open up their shutters in their traditional home next to Farringdon Road for the morning.

 What was once a necessity in the days before refrigeration, to sell of meat as close to consumption, and ensure none is left to rot over the Christmas holiday — is now a tradition maintained by one butcher.